jrbe/Tesla-Model-3-Current-Sensor-Block/README.md

 This is a reverse engineering of a Tesla Model 3 current sensor block assembly for OenInverter / EVBMW use.
 This is a high voltage component, use this model at your own risk.
 If it fails it could inject high voltage into the board.
 Basically, if you dont know what you're doing, do not use this.

-Current Sensor Main Body
+Current Sensor Main Body (nothing to hold the lids in place yet and need to verify what the toroids need to fit properly.)

 <img width="1519" height="570" alt="image" src="https://github.com/user-attachments/assets/57146263-e6e9-45bb-ac2c-807bb6ab0949" />

-Current Sensor Toroid Lids
+Current Sensor Toroid Lids (nothing to hold them in place yet)

 <img width="814" height="429" alt="image" src="https://github.com/user-attachments/assets/fda2ddb7-8cea-4b0c-93d9-97a23ffc1d7b" />